Neilblaze/Anyxz/.github/pull_request_template.md

-Description of the pull request:

-Related Issue:

-New Feature Submissions:
+What is the change?

+What does it fix/add?

+How was it tested?

+Submissions guide:
+- [ ] Have you followed the [Contribution guide](https://github.com/Neilblaze/Anyxz/blob/master/CONTRIBUTING.md)?
+- [ ] Have you checked to ensure there aren't other open [Pull Requests](https://github.com/Neilblaze/Anyxz/pulls) for the same update/change?
+- [ ] Have you made corresponding changes to the documentation?
-- [ ] Does your submission pass tests?
+- [ ] Your submission doesn't break any existing feature.
 - [ ] Have you lint your code locally prior to submission?

-All Submissions:
-- [ ] Have you followed the guidelines in our Contributing document?
-- [ ] Have you checked to ensure there aren't other open Pull Requests for the same update/change?
-- [ ] Your submission doesn't break any existing feature.

 Screenshots (if appropriate):